jakobbouchard/jakobbouchard/src/content/work/decluttering.md

 ## My role

-In Decluttering, I was in charge of programming everything, while my friend was in charge of the art, writing and level design.
-Due to not having worked with Godot in the recent months (mostly because of university), I had a little adaptation period to the engine, and encountered some difficulties with features I was used to work with in Unreal Engine, namely Blueprint (not the visual scripting part), which Godot kind of has, but is also a little different, with the scene system.
+In _Decluttering_, I was in charge of programming everything, while my friend was in charge of the art, writing and level design.
+Due to not having worked with Godot in the recent months (mostly because of university), I had a little adaptation period to the engine, and encountered some difficulties with features I was used to work with in Unreal Engine, namely Blueprints (not the visual scripting part), which Godot kind of has, but is also a little different, with the scene system.
 However, once I figured how to better use Godot's features, I was much more productive and a lot of its features have really grown on me, such as the way nodes work, as well as GDScript.